KaruleanDEV/intellicare-app/README.md

 ---

-Made with ❤️ using Svelte and sv.
+Made with ❤️ using Svelte, SvelteKit, Tailwind & Bun.